For a death that occured in NSW:

 - Proof of identification

-- For deaths outside NSW, see other Registry Offices
+- For deaths outside NSW, see Other Registries & links

-- For deaths over 30 years ago, see Family History
+- For deaths over 30 years ago, if you don't require a certificate for official use, see Family History.

 |Costs for certificates||